prompt-engineering/click-prompt/packages/click-prompt-button/README.md

 # ClickPromptButton - shift your prompt to everywhere

-click prompt button is a component that can be used to execute a prompt from ChatGPT in any web page.
+click prompt button is react component that can be used to execute a prompt from ChatGPT in any web page.
 It is a part of the [ClickPrompt](https://www.clickprompt.org/)

+notice: click prompt button is just for nextjs now, will update it to support React.